b0ase/nerd/STRATEGIC_PLAN.md

 ---

-**Current Status:** BACDS foundation complete with desktop app, API server, web interface, and BitStream MVP. **Week 5 file chunking system COMPLETE** - files can now be split into Bitcoin-addressed chunks with payment URLs.
+**Current Status:** BACDS foundation complete with desktop app, API server, web interface, and BitStream MVP. **Week 5 file chunking system COMPLETE** - any file type can now be split into Bitcoin-addressed chunks with payment URLs.
 Ready for Week 6 P2P protocol development or continue with packaging for distribution.
-Project successfully evolved from simple JPEG renamer to comprehensive Bitcoin-addressed content delivery ecosystem under the **BitNet** brand with working chunk distribution system.
+Project successfully evolved from desktop application concept to comprehensive Bitcoin-addressed content delivery ecosystem under the **BitNet** brand with working chunk distribution system for any file type.

 ## 💼 BILLABLE HOURS LOG